A bunch of you are probably thinking: what do you mean “how to choose the best Airbnb?” Isn’t that common sense?

 Note that Airbnb has a help and resolution center, as well as a 24/7 customer service phone number.

-Yes, it can be a slightly longer process to book an Airbnb, but in the end, it’s worth it.
+Yes, it can be a slightly longer process to choose the best Airbnb and book it, but, in the end, it’s worth it.
 I had great conversations and meals with hosts in Spain, learned about local culture in Portugal, and stayed in a two-bedroom apartment for the cost of a single room in Turkey.
 Try it once, and you’ll be hooked!

-If you haven’t signed up for Airbnb yet, get $20 off your first booking using my promotional code here.
+If you haven’t signed up for Airbnb yet, get money off your first booking using my promotional code here.
 Happy travels!
+I hope this guide helps you to choose the best Airbnb for your needs.

-Have you ever stayed in an Airbnb?
+How do you choose the best Airbnb?
 What was your experience like?
 Share in the comments below!

 P.S.
 Check out this post from Tales from a Fork to get the scoop on Airbnb etiquette!